-- VAT (Value Added Tax). - PAYE (Employee Tax). - Skills Development Levy (SDL). - Unemployment Insurance Fund (UIF). - Registration with Department of Labour in terms of Compensation for Occupational Injuries and Diseases Act (COIDA). - An importer/exporter has to register with SARS to obtain a customs code number. - As an Accountable and/or Reporting Institution with the Financial Intelligence Centre (FIC) in terms of the FIC Act, 38 of 2001 (where applicable). - Appointment and Registration of an Information Officer with the Information Regulator in terms of the Protection of Personal Information Act, 4 of 2013.
+- VAT (Value Added Tax). - PAYE (Paye As You Earn) this is employee tax, which is deducted from the employees' salary as advance income tax payments. - SDL (Skills Development Levy) Employers pay this to develop employee skills. - UIF (Unemployment Insurance Fund). - Registration with Department of Labour in terms of Compensation for Occupational Injuries and Diseases Act (COIDA). - An importer/exporter has to register with SARS to obtain a customs code number. - As an Accountable Institution with the Financial Intelligence Centre (FIC) in terms of the FIC Act, 38 of 2001 (where applicable). - Appointment and Registration of an Information Officer with the Information Regulator in terms of the Protection of Personal Information Act, 4 of 2013. - Registration for tax with the South African Revenue Service (SARS). - Registration of the entity's public officer with SARS.